“Michael, you’re a genius.” Jilly Cooper.

 "It's a brilliant book, in every way." - Lord Neil Kinnock.

-Working on this project to mark the anniversary of The Battle of Orgreave on June 18th was an eye opener.I felt privileged to spend time with the people who struggled through the 12 long months of the bitter strike and hear their stories, many of which were shocking.
+It was a privilege to spend time with the people who struggled through the 12 long months of the bitter strike and hear their stories, many of which were haunting.
 I hope this book does their voices justice.

 Here are a selection of the people kind enough to give us their time and share their stories.
 The whole project was shot in 2023/4.

 I was brought up, where you just stood and listened, you were told what to do and you did it.
-No one had voice.
+No one had a voice.
 No one was heard.

 We were found Not Guilty.
 I was free to walk and that’s what I did.
 I come out of there because I was free.
 There were nothing else there they were going to do to me.